 - Demonstrate a depth of knowledge of quantitative and analytical tools for decision making

 - Make appropriate judgements regarding managing, manipulating and analyzing large data sets

 - Develop and/or efficiently apply computer software to implement analytical techniques

 - Identify the potential and challenges of applying data analytics in a business environment

 - Communicate effectively and persuasively

 Structure and Schedule

-The online MS in Business Analytics can be completed in 18 months.
-It comprises eight to 10 terms, also called minis.
-A mini is the equivalent of a half-semester.
-The program begins with two foundation courses and culminates with a Capstone project that spans two minis.
-After completing the foundation courses, students take two courses per mini-semester in lockstep with their cohort.
-The first two minis are six weeks.
-All other minis are seven weeks.
-To graduate, students must complete 108 units of foundation, core and elective MSBA courses.
+The program begins with an on-campus Basecamp experience and culminates with a Capstone project that spans two minis.
+Students take two courses per mini-semester in lockstep with their cohort.
+All minis are six weeks.
+To graduate, students must complete 108 units of core and elective MSBA courses.

 Sample an Online Course